lukjak/enmet/README.md

 Working with Metal Archives can involve many HTTP requests and creation of large number of objects which often describe the same entity (for example each track has a property which determines the band it is performed by).

-To mitigate negative effects of these factors and to improve general responsiveness, there are following methods applied (_mind that no related tests have been done, there is just some common sense applied_ ):
+To mitigate negative effects of these factors and to improve general responsiveness, there are following methods applied (_mind that no related tests have been done, there is just some common sense applied_):
-- HTTP session cache in `_CachedSite` class using `requests-cache` package.
+- HTTP session cache in `_CachedSite` class from `requests-cache` package.
 This on-disk cache stores responses obtained from Metal Archives servers for `DataPages` objects.
 Read more [here](https://requests-cache.readthedocs.io/en/stable/).
 - BeautifulSoup objects cache in `_CachedSite` class using `@lru_cache`.
 This fixed-size (`_BS_CACHE_SIZE`) cache keeps BeautifulSoup objects created from HTTP response pages.
 It is supposed to increase performance when multiple properties of a set of objects are accessed.
-- Deduplication of `DataPage` and `EnmetEntity` objects using `CachedInstance` mixin class.
+- Deduplication of `DataPage` and `EnmetEntity` objects using `_CachedInstance` mixin class.
 Only one instance of relevant object is created and then re-used when there is attempt to create an object referring to the same page or entity.
 In this way fe. all `Album` objects in a band's discography can refer to the same `Band` object.

 ### Unit tests

 `test_enmet.py` uses pytest and pytest-mock to do some testing.
 Part of tests actually connects to Metal Archives, so they are not quite unit tests.
 They are not very clean, but cover the code nicely.

+# ToDo items

+- Add cardinality one properties (album.tracks, album.band etc) with corresponding exception system.
+- Add enums where relevant (band.status, genres - ?)
+- Make more data available